Hastapkin/GymApp/README.md

 ### 📋 Prerequisites

-Before you begin, ensure you have met the following requirements:
+Ensure you have met the following requirements:

 - **Visual Studio 2022** or later
 - **.NET 8 SDK** or later